pism/pism/doc/browser/std_names.md

-/*! \page std_names Standard names of NetCDF variables, including PISM current and proposed
+# Standard names of NetCDF variables, including PISM current and proposed {#std_names}

-\section existing Existing standard names
+@section existing Existing standard names

 We start by listing standard names from the CF 1.6 Standard Name Table.
-The subset here is a small subset of the <a href="http://cf-pcmdi.llnl.gov/documents/cf-standard-names/">CF 1.6 standard name table</a>.
+The subset here is a small subset of the [CF 1.6 standard name table](http://cf-pcmdi.llnl.gov/documents/cf-standard-names/).
 We list only
-\li those with "land_ice" in the name and/or
+- those with "land_ice" in the name and/or
-\li those currently used by the <a href="http://www.pism-docs.org/">Parallel Ice Sheet Model (PISM)</a>.
+- those currently used by the [Parallel Ice Sheet Model (PISM)](http://www.pism-docs.org/).

 The existing names starting with "land_ice" are believed to have all been submitted by Magnus Hagdorn to the CF committee circa 2003.
-The <a href="http://websrv.cs.umt.edu/isis/index.php/SeaRISE_Assessment">SeaRISE assessment process</a> now has a <a href="http://websrv.cs.umt.edu/isis/index.php/CF_standard_names_for_Glaciology_and_Ice-Sheet_Modeling">wiki on CF standard name use</a>, which to a significant extent duplicates content regarding proposed names on this page.
+The [SeaRISE assessment process](http://websrv.cs.umt.edu/isis/index.php/SeaRISE_Assessment) now has a [wiki on CF standard name use](http://websrv.cs.umt.edu/isis/index.php/CF_standard_names_for_Glaciology_and_Ice-Sheet_Modeling), which to a significant extent duplicates content regarding proposed names on this page.
 That wiki is an evolving community standard, and it supercedes this page when it comes to actual evolving standards.

 If the "PISM short name" column is blank then PISM does not use that standard_name.
-Some of the short names are shared with <a href="http://glimmer.forge.nesc.ac.uk/">GLIMMER</a> and <a href="http://oceans11.lanl.gov/trac/CISM/wiki">CISM</a>.
+Some of the short names are shared with [GLIMMER](http://glimmer.forge.nesc.ac.uk/) and [CISM](http://oceans11.lanl.gov/trac/CISM/wiki).

 Like the legendary Eskimo, the CF standard name table has a bazillion names for snow "amounts" and "fluxes".
 No attempt at using those names is made in PISM, which is an ice flow model not a snow process model.